Complete Guide To Having Your Restaurant Kitchen Flooring Installed

 Will the installation be performed during a planned shut-down or during a regular work week?

-Not often, but occasionally restaurants will have a scheduled period of time off to accommodate employee vacations or national holidays.
+Occasionally, restaurants will have a scheduled period of time off to accommodate employee vacations or national holidays.
 These scheduled shut-downs present a valuable time for your seamless flooring contractor to perform their installation.

--Will equipment be moved out of the space?
+Will equipment be moved out of the space?

 What are the typical hours of operation for your kitchen and what days of the week are slower than others?